CEME 2003 - Civil Engineering Hydraulics

 Where the exam hurdle is not met students will receive a course result of the lesser of their calculated grade and the nominal

-grade of 45 Fail.
+grade of 45, Fail.
 An additional assessment exam will be available to eligible students.
-Students should refer to the Modified Arrangements for Coursework Assessment (MACA) Policy for eligibility criteria.
+Students should refer to the Modified arrangements for coursework assessment policy for eligibility criteria.

-In addition, and in accordance with the Modified Arrangements for Coursework Assessment policy, students must complete all specified mandated assessment tasks/course activities* to be eligible for an Additional Assessment.
+- In addition, and in accordance with the Modified Arrangements for Coursework Assessment policy, students must complete all specified mandated assessment tasks* to be eligible for an Additional Assessment.

 * i.e. Attendance to Laboratory practicals and submission of laboratory reports

 Students must attend their scheduled laboratory sessions, make up sessions will not be allowed.
-Students who miss a session due to illness should contact the course co-ordinator as soon as possible and provide a medical certificate.
+Students who miss a session due to illness should provide a medical certificate and contact the course co-ordinator as soon as possible.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending